Apple is reportedly preparing a way to display ads in its iPhone apps. The news comes via a report by Mark Gurman at Bloomberg (paywalled article).

 There's another way Apple advertises its own products, since the Settings app on iOS can promote Apple Music, iCloud, etc. You can usually dismiss these suggestions, but they keep coming back.

 Apple continues to be quite vigilant in protecting user privacy.
 Most of its telemetry options are opt-in, meaning the settings are not enabled by default.
-It also has an app tracking transparency system, kind of like permission controls, to prevent apps from tracking you on websites.
+It also has an app tracking transparency system, something like elements permissions to prevent apps from tracking you on websites.
 You can disable personalized ads from Settings > Privacy & Security.
 This of course will not provide full protection from trackers, but an extra layer to protect your privacy.

 The point, of course, is that we never expected a high-end device manufacturing company to follow Xiaomi's practices.